XOP/css-codeguide/README.md

 Couple welcome words about code guide specifics to take the most from using it:

-1. Documentation provided is written with regards on using CSS preprocessor, [Stylus](https://learnboost.github.io/stylus/) in our case.
-However, common information is valid for vanilla CSS syntax.
+1. Documentation provided is written with regards on using CSS preprocessor.
+As the most popular and widespread one SCSS is used in documentation.
+Please notice, that common conceptions are valid for vanilla CSS in the first place.

 If you are not into preprocessors yet, check out the following popular tools you will most certainly find useful: [SASS/SCSS](http://sass-lang.com/), [LESS](http://lesscss.org/), [Stylus](https://learnboost.github.io/stylus/), [PostCSS](https://github.com/postcss/postcss).

 2. Current code guide is the result of the front-end team experience, so it might have project-specific and environment assumptions.
 To make it more friendly we provide useful links to cover blank spots and perhaps introduce useful tips on some topics.